 During the first day we start out by using the information received by the client up front.
 We'll spend a few hours looking at the information at hand and understanding the client's vision.
 We'll contact the client directly if we find any issue with the provided information or we feel something is missing.

 We work together to set out priorities for the sprint and break down weekly milestones.

-We use Trello for collaboration with the client.
+We use Pivotal Tracker for collaboration with the client.
 This allows us to get a good grip of the amount of work and prioritize the tasks accordingly.

 We see the importance of rapid-prototyping and transparency.
 Our first goal is for the client to see the result of development fairly quickly and that the work is transparent.
 The client should be able to follow up on ongoing work so there will be no major changes, surprises or regressions in the development.

 Before we start the project we decide on the technology best suited for the project.